MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 Hidden authorized users are authorized users who shouldn't appear on the list of supervisors for the agents who are members of a particular call queue.

-Note that hidden authorized users aren't visible to Queues app users.
+Hidden authorized users aren't visible to Queues app users.

 For more information, see: